Vivek-Py/LearnJava/README.md

+# Don't Forget To Star If You Find It Useful

 # Java
 Java is one of the most popular and widely used programming language and platform.
 It is fast, reliable and secure.
 Also java is *object-oriented programming* language.
 Java is *statically type language* (because the type of data is predefined as part of the programing language and all constants or variables are defined for a given program).